-I believe animals should get their nutrients, especially vitamins and minerals, from “real” food.
+Vitamin D supplementation in dogs is important to consider.
+Animals can get a majority of their nutrients, especially vitamins and minerals, from whole food sources.
 Many animals only eat commercially prepared, processed pet foods.
 Vitamin D is a fat-soluble vitamin and, in nature, dogs would get vitamin D from the fat stores of their prey.
-So, instead of giving a pet a supplement that is a synthetic form of vitamin D3, I think it is a great idea to get some fresh, vitamin D-rich foods into the pet’s diet.
+So, instead of giving a pet a synthetic supplement that is a synthetic form of vitamin D3, fresh, vitamin D-rich whole food sources can be incorporated into the pet’s diet.
 Foods that are good sources of vitamin D include salmon, liver, eggs, yogurt, kefir, and cheese.
-It is less likely that you will over-supplement the animal if you give it a food source of vitamin D, rather than cholecalciferol (a high-dose, synthetic vitamin form of vitamin D).
+It is less likely to over-supplement the animal if a whole food source of vitamin D is used, rather than cholecalciferol (a high-dose, synthetic vitamin form of vitamin D).

 The Tufts study discussed in part 1 of the post is evidence that food sources of vitamin D can be very beneficial.
 The study indicates that “dogs receiving salmon oil as a supplement had significantly higher serum 25(OH)D (on average a 19.6 ng/mL increase) than those not receiving a supplement”.1